 Before running to the company, make sure that you yourself did not attract the rats, for example by storing food or sweets in your unit.
 Most likely, your rental agreement has a term that would prohibit you from keeping any such items in the facility.

 Next, you should immediately contact your storage facility company.
 The company might not be aware of the rodent problem, and it should quickly call an exterminator to mitigate the infestation and damage.

-Most likely, the fine print of your rental agreement will indicate that the facility is not liable for any damage to your property beyond the company's control – for example, damage done by a fire or an earthquake.
-But you would have a strong argument that an infestation of rodents is within their control, and that the facility was negligent by failing to set rodent traps or conduct routine inspections.
+The fine print of your rental agreement might indicate that the facility is not liable for any damage to your property beyond the company's control; for example, damage done by a fire or an earthquake.
+But you'd have a strong argument that an infestation of rodents is within its control, and that the facility was negligent by failing to set rodent traps or conduct routine inspections.

 Or, the facility might indicate that you could or should have bought storage insurance to cover your possessions.
 You could likely point out, though, that rats and vermin are commonly excluded from such insurance coverage.

 Ultimately, any decent business would offer to evaluate any damage to your belongings.
 If there is actual physical damage, it should pay.
 If it doesn't, you would be within your rights to write a letter (or have an attorney write a letter) asking for compensation.
 Remember, storage facilities are in competition for business, and fear bad word of mouth.

 Rent abatement for the month when you saw the rodents would be a reasonable amount of compensation.
 Therefore, it is in the company's best interest to address the situation and attempt to make you whole, especially if it could do this with just a few hundred dollars.